-Move by Beatty-Hansen, seconded by Nelson, to allow non-owner occupied buildings to be used for Short Term Rental, but be subject to the Rental Code, and owner-occupied be regulated as "home stays" are administratively approved.
+Move by Beatty-Hansen, seconded by Nelson, to allow non-owner buildings to be used for Short Term Rental, but be subject to the Rental Code, and owner-occupied be regulated as "home stays".
+Vote on Motion: 5-1.
+Voting aye: Beatty-Hansen, Corrieri, Gartin, Martin, Nelson.
+Voting nay: Betcher.
+Motion declared carried.